 The Disadvantages of Live Conferences

-Live conferences offer its presenters an opportunity to come into direct contact with participants, build rapport and exercise wider control over the situation.
+Live conferences offer its presenters an opportunity to contact participants, build rapport, and exercise wider control over the situation.
 However, they are not devoid of their flaws, such as:

 - Skyrocketing costs